Rice University, Chao Center for Asian Studies

 |Position:||Associate Professor, Full Professor|

-Position: Endowed associate or full professorship with tenure in the T.T. and W.F.
-Chao Center for Asian Studies at Rice University, located in Houston, Texas.
+Position: Associate or Full Professor holding the endowed T.T. and W.F.
+Chao Professorship of Transnational South Asian Studies, in the T.T. and W.F.
+Chao Center for Asian Studies (CCAS) at Rice University, located in Houston, Texas.
 Salary commensurate with qualifications.
-Appointment begins July 1, 2018.
-The online application deadline is October 2, 2017; applications received after this deadline may be considered if circumstances warrant.
+Appointment begins July 1, 2019.

 |Primary Category:||Asian History / Studies